Social Media Basics – These are the basics of social media marketing

 That means: If your customers are members of the public then Facebook is the best choice for you.
 See Facebook as a chance to reach out to target groups which were previously difficult to make contact with as Facebook has the most regular users.

-, being among the big players, is not a Social Media Giant but a hugely popular visual platform.
+, ibeing among the big players, is not a Social Media Giant but a hugely popular visual platform.
+A good reason for companies to take a closer look at it.
 Pinterest functions completely differently to Facebook - people use Pinterest to search for inspiration or for specific new product ideas or sales opportunities.
-The platform is interesting for all business branches because boards are created for all aspects of one's life: recipe ideas, wedding planning, haircut inspiration, interior design, landscaping, beauty tips and many, many more.
+The platform is interesting for all business branches because boards are created for all aspects of one's life: recipe ideas, wedding planning, haircut inspiration, interior design, landscaping, beauty tips and much, much more.
 Think about how you could use it for your business.
 Perhaps offer a service or a product that could inspire people - then make yourself visible on Pinterest.

 If you would like to use Pinterest as a marketing instrument for your company, you should create a company account instead of a private account.
 This will provide you with special offers for businesses, such as Pinterest Analytics.

-If your company is involved in areas of people's life where they like to find inspiration, make yourself known on Pinterest.
+That means: if your company is involved in areas of people's life where they like to find inspiration, then make yourself known on Pinterest.

 is a Videoportal where the user can watch, rate and upload videos for free.
-The preference for videos is becoming increasingly popular for social media users and the platform can be used as a great marketing tool for businesses.
+Because the preference for videos is becoming increasingly popular for social media users, the platform can be used as a great marketing tool for businesses.
 Look at YouTube as a showcase for your products, services and even innovations.
 You can use YouTube to prepare visually complex content and share it with a wider audience - make yourself an expert in your industry.

-You don't have to be a TV or music producer to be on YouTube or to share successful content.
-If you have created a video channel on YouTube, it is easy to upload videos and add them to your Website or integrate them into another social media platform.
+You don't have to be a TV or music producer to be on YouTube and to share successful content.
+If you have created a video channel on YouTube, it is easy to upload videos and then to add them to your Website or integrate them into another social media platform.
 Small businesses can also create videoclips for YouTube for their intended target group easily and on a limited budget.
-You don't have to hire an agency or buy expensive equipment; there are many different cost effective options today that allow you to create high-quality videos, for example, handheld cameras, smartphone cameras, and easy-to-use apps.
+You don't have to hire an agency or buy expensive equipment.
+There are many different cost effective options today that allow you to create high-quality videos, for example, handheld cameras, smartphone cameras, and easy-to-use apps.

 That means: If you are tech savvy and dare to create small videos, then you should definitely use this option and upload your videos to YouTube.